jmlc452/PrivacyPolicy/README.md

 # Stuio2500 Privacy Policy

-this game does not collect or store and share contact information or any kind with any entity or person
+The games of this studio( studio 2500) do not collect, store, or share contact information of any kind with any entity or person